 - Teenage girls and menopausal women: Hormonal changes make gums more sensitive and prone to disease.
 This can affect all women as they go through their monthly menstrual cycle, but hormones are particularly active during puberty and menopause.

 - Postmenopausal women: A painful condition called desquamative gingivitis can affect postmenopausal women.
 The outer layer of the gum detaches from the teeth, leaving them loose and crooked.
 Nerve endings can then be exposed and cause extreme pain.
-Dental insurance can help lower the cost of any periodontal treatment you might need later in life.

-- Pregnant women: A nine-month dose of hormones during pregnancy means many expectant mothers notice their gums bleeding.
+- Pregnant women: A nine-month dose of hormones during pregnancy means many expectant mothers notice teeth sensitivity and their gums bleeding.
 In addition, hormonal variations may lead to localised hypertrophic gingivitis (also known as pregnancy gingivitis).
 This can be identified by a bright red (benign) pseudo-tumor at the base of one or more teeth that can bleed profusely.

 - People with diabetes: Studies have shown a vicious cycle here, with diabetes making periodontal disease worse, and vice versa.